Ninaithale Inikkum (1979 film): Soundtrack

 The soundtrack was composed by M. S. Viswanathan while the Tamil lyrics were written by Kannadasan.
+The audio was launched at Mayilai Rajeswari Marriage Hall.
+Unlike other LP records of that time where songs run for shorter runtime, LP record of this soundtrack had all the songs playing in the single LP which comes under 45 LP.

 The disco song "Engeyum Eppothum" was remixed by Yogi B in Pollathavan (2007).
 The song "Sambo Siva Sambo" was remixed by Vijay Antony as "Avala Nambithan" for Salim (2014).
 Sudha Ragunathan noted that "Ninaithale Inikkum just rocked the scene with MSV Sir bringing out his innovative streaks."

 Release and reception

 Ninaithale Inikkum was released on 14 April 1979, and Andamaina Anubhavam on 19 April.
-Piousji of Sunday wrote, "despite heroic efforts by Kamalahasan to save the film, it disintegrates fast."
-P. S. M. of Kalki appreciated performances of Rajinikanth and Kamal Haasan, Lokanath's cinematography and Balachander's direction felt Balachander made a film without a strong plot and called it just like that entertaining film.
-Lokanath won Tamil Nadu State Film Award for Best Cinematographer.
+Piousji of Sunday wrote, "despite heroic efforts by [Kamal Haasan] to save the film, it disintegrates fast."
+P. S. M. of Kalki appreciated performances of Rajinikanth and Haasan, Lokanath's cinematography and Balachander's direction felt Balachander made a film without a strong plot and called it just like that entertaining film.
+Naagai Dharuman of Anna praised the acting of cast, Lokanath's cinematography, Viswanathan's music and appreciated Balachander's direction for moving things in a light hearted manner then showcasing tragedy without making viewers bored is an innovative way.

 Legacy

-The 2011 film Engaeyum Eppothum (2011) was named after the film's song.
 In 2009, another film called Ninaithale Inikkum was released.
 Director G. N. R. Kumaravelan stated that the title was "right for my film on students and the college scenario".
 The line "Jagame Thandhiram" in the song "Sambo Siva Sambo" inspired a 2021 film of the same name.

 Abaswaram Ramji conducted a stage show called Ninaithale Inikkum in 2006.
-A play called Shiva Sambho named after the song "Sambho Siva Sambho" was conducted by Theatre of Maham.
+A 2014 play called Shiva Sambho named after the song "Sambho Siva Sambho" was conducted by Theatre of Maham.
 M. S. Viswanathan composed the background music for the play.